 TX FIFO

-The TX FIFOs Transmit MII interfaces to the Transmit Packet Processor.
-The Transmit FIFO is 2048 bytes in depth.
-The Transmit FIFO can house one packet at a time and is loaded by the Transmit MII Interface.
+The TX FIFOs interfaces with the Transmit MII interfaces.
+The TX FIFO is 2048 bytes in depth and 8-bits in width.
+The TX FIFO stores one packet at a time.
+It is loaded by the Transmit MII Interface.
 At the start of a transmit packet, the FIFO will fill up to 48 bytes before starting the transmission.
 Note that the minimum 802.3Q frame size is 64 bytes.
-Allowing the TX FIFO to fill up to 48 bytes protects against under-funs where the TX MII interface stalls during a transmission while bytes are being pulled from the FIFO and transmitted onto the iRail.
+This allows the TX FIFO to protect against under-runs.
+Under-runs occur when the TX MII interface stalls in the middle of a packet transmission simultaneously with bytes are being pulled from the FIFO and transmitted onto the iRail.
 The transmitter is informed of an End of Frame when the TX FIFO empty flag asserts.
 [Is this means to determine the end of packet acceptable?]

 TX State Machine

-The Transmit State Machine is responsible for moving data to the TX AFE Interface during the appropriate transmission window.
+The TX State Machine is responsible for moving data to the TX AFE Interface during the appropriate transmission window.
 Refer to Figure 4 Transmit State Machine.

 First, the MII TX interface begins loading the Ethernet Frame, including the pre-amble pattern, into the TX FIFO.
 When the TX FIFO level reaches 48 bytes the TX State Machine will start transmitting.
-To perform the transmission, the TX State Machine controls the logic in support of the below functions.
+To perform the transmission, the TX State Machine controls the logic to perform the below functions.

 Reading a byte from the TX FIFO